obfuscurity/tasseo/README.md

 * padnulls - Determines whether to pad null values or not. (optional, defaults to _true_)

 ### Metric Attributes

+Metric-level attributes are attributes of the metric object(s) in your `metrics` array.

 * alias - Short name for the metric. (optional)
 * target - Full target name as used by Graphite.
 Can contain a combination of chained functions. (mandatory)